jonathanmorgan/context_text/README.md

                 /research
                     settings.py

-    - move sourcenet into your django application directory using the git program to clone it from github:
+    - cd into your django project directory, then clone the sourcenet application from github into your django project directory using the git program:

+            cd research
             git clone https://github.com/jonathanmorgan/sourcenet.git

         - at this point, if you only installed django and want to install the rest of the required Python packages using requirements.txt, do the following: